JPN (album): Composition

 The album includes all of the group's past four singles: "Fushizen na Girl/Natural ni Koishite", "Voice", "Nee", and "Laser Beam/Kasuka na Kaori".
 It also includes the singles' corresponding B-side songs.
 The only song out of all the singles that did not make it to this album was "Fake it" from the single Nee.

 The group's nineteenth single, "Spice", serves as the album's lead single.
 It was released on November 2, 2011.
-A special version of its B-side song, "Glitter", is also included in the album.
+A remixed version of its B-side song, "Glitter", is also included in the album.

 Five of the other tracks are brand-new songs, including "My Color", "Toki no Hari" (時の針), and "Have a Stroll".

 "Fushizen na Girl" was slightly edited from the original single version for this album, however, it is uncredited.

 Commercial performance

 The album debuted at number 1 in the Oricon Weekly Albums Chart with 227,000 copies sold on its first week of release, their highest debut week sales than their previous albums in their career to date.
 This also made them the second female Japanese group to achieve three consecutive number one albums, a feat first achieved twelve years ago by veteran pop group Speed.
 The album sold a total of 268,000 after two weeks of release, making it the 24th best-selling album of 2011.

-In South Korea, the album debuted at number thirty-nine in the Gaon Monthly International Albums, selling 358 copies.
+In South Korea, the album debuted at number 39 in the Gaon Monthly International Albums, selling 358 copies.